basilisk-engineering/research-swarm/README.md

 ## Roadmap

 As stated above, our aim is to maximally leverage in-context learning to produce insights, ideas, and productive discussion started specifically at your research papers of interest.
-We want to first put up the most efficient guardrails to turn compute into marginal progress, then focus on fine-tuning LLMs for the most efficient discourse patterns, and provide this as a service for those that cannot run the compute themselves.
+We want to first put up the most efficient guardrails to turn compute into incremental progress, then focus on fine-tuning LLMs for the most efficient discourse patterns, and provide this as a service for those that cannot run the compute themselves.

 Checklist:
 - [x] Basic MVP